When doing any kind of creating — writing blog posts, making videos, or outlining a course — I recommend following these 3 phases, in order:

 Again, a time limit is helpful here.
-Just do some polishing, knowing that you can improve a future version.
-Then, promptly move into the next phase.
+Just do some polishing, knowing that you can always improve a future version.
+With the time limit up, promptly move into the next phase.

 Make a list of all the channels where you have some influence.
 For example, do you have a Facebook Business Page where you can run Ads to promote your content?
 What about Instagram?
 Youtube?
 Email newsletter?

-In the Promote phase, you are sharing your genuine excitement for this new project, in service to the audience’s wants.
+In the Promote phase, you are sharing your genuine excitement for this new project or this new piece of content, in service to the audience’s wants.